 Mozart's Requiem Performance during Milestone Reunion Weekend

-To learn more, or to sign up to be a part of the performance, visit the Mozart Requiem Sing website.
+To learn more, visit the Mozart Requiem Sing website.

 Join the virtual Road to Reunion!

 Join classmates from the 25th and 50th milestone reunion classes for engaging and thought-provoking virtual Zoom programs featuring fellow Obies.

 Nan Aron ’70 and Martha Bergmark ’70 describe their experience as Social Justice Activists, what they found worked, what didn’t, and their accomplishments.

 A conversation moderated by Carolyn Cosby Edwards, Ph.D., '70, with Diane Harriford '68, Herman Beavers '81, & Anuradha (Anu) Needham, who personally knew bell hooks and discuss her contributions to literature, politics, and feminism and particularly how knowing her affected them.

 A conversation with Barbara George Bazron, PhD, '70, Director of the District of Columbia Department of Behavioral Health and Farah Emeka, '97, who serves on the Oberlin City School Board, with a particular focus on schools and school administrators.

 Speakers John Lawrence ’70, and David Pepper discuss the State of Democracy in US Politics.

 John Lawrence ’70, was chief of staff for US Congressman George Miller for 30 years.
 From 2005 to 2013 he was chief of staff for Speaker Nancy Pelosi.
 Since then, he has been teaching a research seminar on Congress and contemporary US politics at the University of California's Washington Center in DC.